Perimenopause symptoms: the full list nobody handed you

 Updated July 8, 2026 · 9 min read

 Perimenopause is often described as having 30 to 40 possible symptoms, though the real number depends on how you count.
 Because estrogen and progesterone receptors exist throughout the body, brain, skin, joints, blood vessels, bladder, gut, bone, the fluctuations of this transition can create symptoms almost anywhere.
 Most people only experience some of them; almost nobody experiences all of them.
+For a printable version to bring to your appointment, see the perimenopause symptoms list.

 Yes, the frozen shoulder counts.
 Yes, the itchy ears count.
 Yes, the rage at the sound of someone chewing counts.
 Below is the closest thing to a full list you're likely to find, grouped so it's actually useful.